Gobot1234/steam.py/docs/index.rst

 Welcome to steam.py's documentation!
 ====================================

-steam.py is a modern, easy to use (I hope), and async ready API wrapper for Steam.
+steam.py is a modern, easy to use, and async ready API wrapper for the Steam API and its CMs.
 Heavily inspired by `discord.py <https://github.com/Rapptz/discord.py>`_

 **Features:**